-So, you've read all the positive testimonials from dog owners about the benefits of feeding fish and now you want to know whether it really is possible to feed your dog a diet mainly comprised of our finned friends with amazing health results?
-To answer the question - is fish good for dogs? - we need to take a look at what nutrients our dogs require and examine whether fish can provide all of the vitamins and minerals our dogs would normally receive from other common diets or commercial dog food.
+So, you've read all the positive testimonials from dog owners about the benefits of feeding fish and now you want to know whether it really is possible to feed your dog a fish based diet with amazing health results?
+To answer the question - is fish good for dogs? - we need to take a look at what nutrients our dogs need and examine whether fish can provide all of the vitamins and minerals our dogs would normally receive from other diets.

-Fish and other seafood are excellet protein sources for dogs whilst being rleatively low in saturated fats and empty calories (good for weight control).
+Fish is a great, easily digestible protein source for dogs.
+Especially for dogs following digestive upsets or with liver or kidney disease, whilst being relatively low in saturated fats and empty calories (good for weight control).

 Naturally, too much of anything is a bad thing - whether it be fish, biscuits or any type of food.
-Imbalance of vitamins or simply taking on board too many calories is something dog owners would do well to avoid.
+An imbalance of vitamins or simply taking on board too many calories is something dog owners would do well to avoid.

 The real advantage to fish in your dog's diet though is its ability to impart so many good vitamins and healthy properties without the increased risk of weight gain or a protein overload causing your dog's internal organs to have to work harder to process the food.

 We put the question to Bianca.
 She says, "I recommend avoiding fish that contain high mercury levels like tuna of swordfish and always use caution and moderation feeding shellfish/crustaceans as they can contain a high bacterium load, so if you are feeding them ensure they are cooked as they could cause tummy upset.